Have you ever witnessed one of those moments of pure “brilliance”?

 Today’s Homeowner also gives tips and photos about how to best trim large branches so the tree can keep growing healthy and also heals fast.

-5. How to break a picnic bench with your ribs
+5. Safety Tip: How to break a picnic bench with your ribs

 There are definitely better ways to get rid of your picnic bench.